 The personal data we collect from your users is:

-iProov also collects other data when the iProov Public Demonstration Application is used.
+iProov also collects other data when the iProov Private Demonstration Application is used.
 This data is not personal data but is shown here for transparency purposes.

 Each time your users submit imagery for the purposes of authentication (an “authentication attempt”) iProov uses automated imagery analysis and biometric matching technology to verify them as a living person, to detect impersonation and spoofing attempts.